nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `addcustomer n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a customer named `John Doe` to the displayed customer list.

-   * `deletecustomer 3` : Deletes the 3rd customer's contact and order list shown in the displayed customer list and their corresponding order list.
+   * `deletecustomer 3` : Deletes the 3rd customer's contact shown in the displayed customer list and their corresponding order list.

    * `listorder 1` : Lists all orders under the 1st customer as a displayed order list.